StaPH-B/docker-builds/README.md

 ```
 NOTE: Each container will have a different docker image `tag` that is named after the version of the main program within the docker image.
 You can view the available tags for each docker image on the docker hub repo page under the 'tag' tab.

 The `latest` tag is usually the default tag associated with the latest version of the Docker image, however we have specified these image tags to be named after the version of the program.
+Downloading one of these docker images with the "latest" tag will download the latest version of the program we have available.
 Check the "Tags" tab on the docker hub repo to see what tag was used to build the image originally.

 ## Usage of Docker containers
 I (Curtis) typically run Docker containers on an Ubuntu OS, but I believe the Docker commands will be the same for all operating systems (MacOS and Windows).